Proudly serving The Woodlands, Spring, Tomball, Magnolia, Conroe, Cypress, Shenandoah, Oak Ridge North, and all of Montgomery and Harris Counties.

 How long do dental crowns last?

-With good oral hygiene and regular checkups, crowns commonly last 10 to 15 years, and sometimes longer.
+With good oral hygiene and regular checkups, porcelain crowns commonly last 10 to 15 years, while zirconia crowns can last 15 to 20 years or longer.
 We use high-quality materials and precise fitting to maximize longevity.

 Will my crown look natural?